Currently: Humber journalism student

 I have reported for the Guelph Mercury Tribune, Guelph Politico and The Avro Post.
 I have experience in breaking news, politics, daily news, human interest and longform/magazine reporting.

 Read his references here.

 When the pandemic lockdowns began in March, 2020, I started reporting with the Guelph Mercury Tribune to gain valuable experience.
-I still occasionally write for the Mercury as I continue in my journalism program at Humber College.
+I still occasionally freelance for the Mercury as I continue in my journalism program at Humber College.